This tool provides educational sizing estimates only. Improper

 protection of property and the environment.

-Size your solar and battery system for real-world conditions
+Size your solar, wind, and battery system with real-world data

 electrical design